deepmirrordev/MirrorVerseUnitySDK/Documents/GetStarted_en.md

 ### Customize Visualization

 There are several options or configurations that are configurable, like `StaticMeshRendererOptions`, `PointCloudRendererOptions` etc. If you want to override the options, you can:
 - Use right click context menu `Create` -> `MirrorVerse` to create an empty options instance asset, and fill in values yourself.
+You can use this approach to modify materials or change colors of certain visual effects.
 - Then drag the new asset to the cooresponding property of the `MirrorSceneRenderer` game object.

   <img src="https://github.com/deepmirrordev/MirrorVerseUnitySDK/assets/61708920/adb3a637-d7e4-40d8-ac95-09210a699329" width="70%">

 - If you want further customization the rendering, you can also override the renderer classes in `/Renderers` folder in `MirrorVerse SDK UI` package.
 Just implement your own visualization and hook them up to `MirrorSceneRenderer` game object.
 - Or implement entire visualization logic by inheriting `SceneRenderer` interface and replace default rendering components in the prefab.
+You can customize mostly all visual renderings, including mash materials, effects, shadows, cursor visuals, air walls etc.

 ### Customize UI Styles

 In `MirrorVerse SDK UI` package, a set of default UI component is provided : `MirrorSceneDefaultUI`, which is used in many sample apps come with the SDK.
-Developer can modify or create a set of new UI component with custom styles.
+Developer can modify or create a set of new UI component with custom styles, or how the scan, enter or exit flows and callbacks are hooked up in applications or games.

 ### Customize UI Flows

 Developer can also write their own flows of interactions that only uses `MirrorScene` insterface.
-After `MirrorScene` initialized, the system will transition its states in a graph during user's operations.
+After `MirrorScene` initialized, the system will transition its states in a graph during user's operations, including single-user (host) flow, and multi-user (host/guest) flows.

 <img src="https://github.com/deepmirrordev/MirrorVerseUnitySDK/assets/61708920/e3dc82b2-075b-45a4-b047-7920dad51680" width="100%">

 Developers can use `IMirrorScene` to access information from the system, or operate the system, e.g. start streaming or exit localiztion.
 Developers can add UI between events, calls and waitings during the MirrorScene operation flows.
 In the diagrams above.
 The left diagram illustrates the state transitions for a host device, and the right diagram illustrates the state transition graph for a guest.

+In this case, developer can drag the core prefab `Packages/MirrorVerse SDK/Prefabs/MirrorScene.prefab` to the scene, and hook up insterfaces and events provided by `IMirrorScene`.
+Note: This prefab is different from the `MirrorSceneAll.prefab` mentioned in previous section that it does not include `Renderers` or `DefaultUI` components.
+That said, using this prefab means that all visual and UI logics are handled by developer's application.

 Below is a simplest code reference that only uses `IMirrorVerse` interface to hook up the whole flow, including multiple users scenario.